DIPlib/diplib/INSTALL.md

     dipview       # builds the standalone DIP image viewer dipviewjava   # builds the java-enabled standalone DIP image viewer

-The `apidoc` target requires that *Doxygen* be installed, the target will not be available if it is not.
-The `dum` target requires that *Pandoc* be installed, the target will not be available if it is not; this target will fail to build if additional tools are not installed (see below under "Dependencies").
+The `apidoc` target requires that *dox++* is available, the target will not be available if it is not; this target will fail to build if additional tools are not installed (TODO: write down how to build the docs).

 Important `cmake` command-line arguments controlling the build of *DIPlib*: